 1854 – Michigan School for the Deaf opened in Flint.

-1855 – John J. Flournoy first floated the idea of an independent deaf state sparking a debate in the deaf community.
+1855 – John J. Flournoy innovated an independent deaf state just for the deaf.

 1855 – Iowa School for the Deaf opened in Council Bluffs.

 1856 – News!
-(Gallaudet) Amos Kendall donated two acres of land and a house to found a school for the deaf, dumb, and the blind.
+(Gallaudet) Gallaudet University begins.
+Amos Kendall donated two acres of land and a house to found a school for the deaf, dumb, and the blind.

 1857 – News!
 (Gallaudet) On June 13, Kendall School (now Gallaudet University) was incorporated as the Columbia Institution for the Instruction of the Deaf and Dumb and the Blind on land owned by Postmaster General, Amos Kendall.